 SAMPLE COURSE SCHEDULE

 This is a sample class schedule, which is subject to change.
-Courses in this program are offered face-to-face and multiple modalities — meaning students may attend a traditional classroom lecture, through a virtual platform or online.
+Courses in this program are offered face-to-face and in multiple modalities — meaning students may attend a traditional classroom lecture, through a virtual platform or online.
 Mandatory attendance is required at all labs and ALH 155 and MDA 125 classes.

 Certificate program